0xdps/gitplus-extension/POST_INSTALL.md

-# Verifying GitPlus Extension is Working
+# GitPlus Extension is Working

 ## How to Verify GitPlus is Working